 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

 First, I apologize if the title of this post brought back any traumatic memories of math class in school!
 I well remember those days of trying to figure out math problems and doing homework and feeling very, very confused!

 Addition wasn’t too bad, but subtraction was always the tricky one.
 Once our class got past the easy problems like 2-2=0, my brain would start swimming.

 38-19= are you crazy?!
 How am I supposed to know that?!

 I think I’ve been permanently scarred by math.
 My brain just doesn’t work that way.
 Even now it would take me a minute to figure out what 38-19 equals without a calculator, as I’m sure any of you who are as mathmatically-challenged as I am will understand!

 Anyways, the point is that subtraction tends to seem more complicated than addition.
 And I don’t just mean in math, either.

 When people are trying really hard to have a healthier lifestyle, usually the first thing they do is to focus on the things they have to subtract from their lives.
 They think of all of the things they have to take away and all of the things that they can’t have any more.

 All the junk food has to go.
 No more french fries.
 No more pizza.
 No more potato chips.
 All those unhealthy habits have to go too.
-No more staying inside all evening and watching TV or sitting in front of the computer.
+No more staying inside all evening and watching TV or sitting in front of the computer all day.
 And then, if you go even deeper into the world of health (especially into the “real food” world of unconventional health), there are even more little things to take away.